Search by Keyword

 As for the stereo placement of the elements, all the lead and harmony vocals are completely in the right channel while the rhythm track is entirely in the left channel.
 The various sound effects and nautical voices, as well as John’s answering lines in the final verse, are basically centered in the mix.

 Sometime in 1995, George Martin and Geoff Emerick re-entered EMI Studios (now Abbey Road Studios) to assemble a new version of the song to highlight elements not appearing in the standard mixes of 1966.
 Since the sound effects and voices recorded on June 1st, 1966 were only faded up sporadically during the initial mixing stages, this mix brought more of them to the fore and at a higher level.
-Also tacked on to the beginning of this mix is a good portion of the spoken word introduction that was never released before.
+Also tacked on to the beginning of this mix is the spoken word introduction that was never released before.
 Surprisingly, it didn’t make the cut for the “Anthology 2” album but was included on the CD single for “Real Love” in 1996.

 In 1999, a new stereo mix was put together at Abbey Road Studios by Peter Cobbin, Paul Hicks, Mirek Stiles and Allan Rouse for the album “Yellow Submarine Songtrack.”
 This vibrant stereo mix also eliminates John’s opening guitar chord but restores his answering line “life of ease” at the beginning of the final verse.
 All of the vocals are now centered in the mix to give a good balance.